lasersquad0/Erastosthen/README.md

 That idea allows us to create even more 'compressed' format of storing such numbers. **.bindiffvar** format uses 'variable length' coding to store difference between two consequitive primes numbers. it makes file with primes numbers 10 times less in size than txt format.

-To specify file format use predefined names: txt, txtdiff, bindiff, bindiffvar as the first argument (<filetype>) of either 'o' or 's' option.
+To specify file format use predefined names: txt, txtdiff, bindiff, bindiffvar as the first argument (filetype) of either 'o' or 's' option.

 ## Start and Length
-Second and third arguments define START and LENGTH parameters of generating primes.
+Second and third arguments define START and LENGTH range parameters for generating primes.
-You can use factor modificators to make it more convenient to define range.
+You can use factor modificators (case insensitive) to make it more convenient to define range.
 B - bytes

 M - megabytes